OceanRonquilloMorgan/scope-s18/lesson-2/README.md

 ----------

-## Part 2: Understanding the project structure
+## Understanding the project structure

  - **bin**: Holds the `www` file, whose sole purpose is to actually run your application.
 Don't worry about this one.
  - **node_modules**: Contains the source code of everything you  `npm install`